Updated on September 20th, 2023

 - Reduce the college bill amount (which this article covered.)

 - Find debt-free money to help pay for the rest.

 So here are a few helpful articles to get you started on finding additional funds such as scholarships to help pay for college:

 - Related post: WHEN YOUR CHILD SHOULD START APPLYING FOR SCHOLARSHIPS

 - Related post: 5 THINGS YOU NEED TO KNOW ABOUT THE SCHOLARSHIP PROCESS

 We also frequently hold a free training for parents and students on how to quickly secure scholarships for college.
-Go to www.thescholarshipsystem.com/freewebinarpst to grab your spot to the next one!
+Go to thescholarshipsystem.com/freewebinarpst to grab your spot for the next one!

 Don’t miss our next free training!
 Click the image above to grab a spot before spaces fill up!